How To Use Your Voice Strategically

 - Contributing additional information

 The role you play will help you tailor your message more strategically because you will be identifying your value-add as noted above.
 Preparing is important for getting your message across.
-We talk about how to create a strong presentation in our e-course: Mastering Powerful Presentation Strategies.
-This course will help you master any presentation so your message will be clear and impactful.

 3. Energy Levels